moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 **IMPORTANT: note that these process changes do not represent a full adoption of XP or Scrum methodologies.
 Instead, they are a minimal and lightweight process "inspired" by XP and Scrum.
 The primary goal is to allow the team to provide realistic planning and delivery estimates to leadership based on accurate velocity measurements.
 The Pre-IPM and IPM processes are the minimal components which allow us to meet that goal.**

-### `~rd-workflow::` Labels
+### Custom workflow labels

-To facilitate the IDE group's specific planning process, we make use of `~rd-workflow::` labels.
+To facilitate the IDE group's specific planning process, we make use of custom workflow scoped labels under `~rd-workflow::`.
+These custom workflow labels are necessary to work around [current limitations of GitLab iterations and boards in implementing this process](https://gitlab.com/cwoolley-gitlab/gl-velocity-board-extension#why-doesnt-standard-gitlab-support-this).

 The Web IDE category also uses the `~rd-workflow::` labels, despite the Remote Development specific prefix.
-These workflow labels are prefixed with `rd-` for legacy reasons, but now our entire IDE group is using this process.
+These workflow labels were originally created just for the Remote Development tea, but now our entire IDE group is using this process.
 In a future iteration, we will likely look at renaming them and updating our relevant automation tools.

 ### GitLab Velocity Board Chrome Extension